-London IVD Co-operative is a partnership between Imperial College London and Imperial College Healthcare NHS Trust.
+London In Vitro Diagnostics Co-operative is a partnership between Imperial College London and Imperial College Healthcare NHS Trust.
 We are one of four NIHR centres in England that generate evidence to support diagnostic test development.
-We achieve this by developing research methods to expedite evidence generation – and by collaborating with various stakeholders to support this process.
-We work with clinicians to identify unmet needs for diagnostics – and we work with diagnostic test developers to explore the utility of specific tests within UK NHS settings.
+We achieve this by developing research methods for evidence generation and collaborate with various stakeholders to support this process.
+We work with clinicians to identify unmet needs for diagnostics and with diagnostic test developers to explore the utility of specific tests within UK NHS settings.
 By facilitating the adoption of new, improved tests into clinical practice we hope to improve the quality of patient care within the NHS.

 In order to work effectively, diagnostic tests must interact with a wide range of different aspects of the healthcare system, including people, technologies, and processes.